20 Questions You Should Always Ask Your Doctor

 Squarespace democratized website design, which means your Uncle Vinnie could have a health blog (even though he's a tax attorney).
 Ask your doctor what websites she trusts, so that when you go hunting for more information, you are headed to reputable and trustworthy sources.

-Recommendation: Information is only useful if it’s reliable.
+The Remedy Rx: Information is only useful if it's reliable.
 Some of our trusted sources include The Centers for Disease Control, The National Institutes of Health, The Mayo Clinic, Harvard Health and, of course, for nutrition advice, Eat This, Not That!

 "What do you do for your personal health and wellness?"